CurrentMediaCreative/TKOToyCo-Loyalty-Program/memory-bank/activeContext.md

 ## Current Work Focus

-We are currently implementing a points-based loyalty system for the TKO Toy Co Loyalty Program Shopify app.
-The app has been fully implemented as a Shopify integration, and we are now enhancing it to support a more flexible points-based approach rather than the current direct spend-based tier system.
+We are implementing a points-based loyalty system for the TKO Toy Co Loyalty Program Shopify app.
+The app has been fully implemented as a Shopify integration, and we have made significant progress in transitioning from a spend-based to a points-based loyalty system.

 ### Recently Completed